Fourth Street Village

 |1 person||2 persons||3 persons||4 persons||5 persons||6 persons||7 persons|

-Obtain an application at the ALT office.
+Obtain an application at the ALT office or download an application and bring it to the office.
 There are no application fees.
 Rental applications can be picked up and returned at The Athens Land Trust Office during normal office hours of 8 a.m. to 5 p.m.
 Monday-Friday.

 This is determined through verified sources of income, and analysis of the household’s monthly budget and credit.